litmisteam/support/single-tenant/connect-to-ibm-i.md

 **Step 4:**Add a Firewall entry for your public IP so you can connect to the IBM i public IP.
 ![](/assets/firewall_vcloud3.png "vCloud 3")

-After hitting OK above the firewall needs about 10 seconds to apply the new configuration and you are now ready to connect a 5250 telnet session.
+After hitting OK above the firewall needs about 10 seconds to apply the new configuration and you are now ready to connect a 5250 telnet session using the _IBM i Public IP_ mentioned above \(the one from your email\).